teslamotors/ansible_puller/README.md

 Config file should be in: `/etc/ansible-puller/config.json`, `$HOME/.ansible-puller.json`, `./ansible-puller.json`

+**Note:** This application supports hot-reloading of config file.
+So any changes to the configuration file would take immediate effect on the subsequent ansible runs.
+Any command line flag takes precedence over config file vars.

 | Config Option            | Default                               | Description                                                                             |
 |--------------------------|---------------------------------------|-----------------------------------------------------------------------------------------|
 | `http-listen-string`     | `"0.0.0.0:31836"`                     | Address/port the service will listen on.
 Use `127.0.0.1:31386` to lock down the UI.     |